Xetibo/ReSet-Doc/sections/literature.typ

 to users that any proprietary plugin is by default against the terms of the license and therefore not to be trusted. @GNU_V3

+#subsubsection("Permission System")
-The second mitigation would require the users' permission in order for a plugin to be included in ReSet.
+This approach would require the users' permission in order for a plugin to be included in ReSet.
 This could be done by creating a hash of the plugin, encrypting it with a password chosen by the user and storing this hash within a database (usually a secrets wallet).
 Should the plugin hash not be within the database upon startup, the user would be prompted for permission before loading